yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 ### The Official Creation

-The legal process is not the funniest part but it is surely the most important.
+The legal process is not the funniest part but it is surely the most important as it defines practically how the startup will run.
+This phase should come after a trial period where the team has beginning to build a POC.

 > [!danger] Gotcha
 >